Loss of lumbar lordosis causing forward trunk lean with inability to stand upright

 Pelvic Incidence minus Lumbar Lordosis should be under 10 degrees.
 PI is FIXED (anatomic), LL is VARIABLE (can lose with degeneration).
 Mismatch over 10 degrees = sagittal imbalance requiring correction.
 Target: PI-LL under 10 degrees.

-Three-column osteotomies by correction power: SPO (Smith-Petersen) = 1 degree/level, PSO (Pedicle Subtraction) = 30 degrees/level, VCR (Vertebral Column Resection) = 40 degrees/level.
+Osteotomies by correction power: SPO (Smith-Petersen, posterior column) = approximately 10 degrees/level, PSO (Pedicle Subtraction, three-column) = approximately 30 degrees/level, VCR (Vertebral Column Resection) = 40 degrees or more per level.
 PSO most common for flatback.
 VCR for severe/rigid deformities.

 Harrington rod instrumentation was the classic cause (distraction without lordosis preservation).
 Now: long fusions to sacrum without lordosis, adjacent segment degeneration, pseudarthrosis.
 Always assess prior hardware and fusion mass on imaging.